Vampire Hunter D: Bloodlust Anime Review

 Quick Review

 Bloodlust takes a tried-and-true theme and does everything right--everything--with just enough creative touches to keep it fresh.
-I have trouble calling it anything but a must-see for any fan of vampires, action, or fine-looking animation in general.
+It's hard to call it anything but a must-see for any fan of vampires, action, or fine-looking animation in general.

 Related Recommendations